towardsautonomy/MuTorch/README.md

     z.backward()
  ```

-### 3. **Sequential MLP**: The framework can be used to build a complete neural network through sequential layers.
+### 3. Sequential MLP: The framework can be used to build a complete neural network through sequential layers.
 An example is shown below:

  ```python
     from mutorch import nn